 The Columbia-Area Linux Users Group (CALUG) is a friendly informal group of Columbia-area residents who share an interest in Free and Open Source Software (FOSS) in general, and Linux in particular.
 The CALUG meets at 7:00PM on the second Wednesday of each month.
 Like the software that interests us, our meetings are free - and open to everyone.

-OmniTI is extending the courtesy of hosting the CALUG meetings at its Fulton Maryland office, conveniently located at:
+UMBC Training Centers is extending the courtesy of hosting the CALUG meetings at its Columbia Maryland training center, conveniently located at:

 If you are interested in giving a talk or have a topic you would like to discuss, please let me know.
 We can accommodate our traditional one topic meeting or if a few people have shorter presentations or topics, we can do it that way as well.
 This is a great forum for novice speakers to practice their skills!